 American expatriate John Robie living in high style on the Riviera is a retired cat burglar.
 He must find out who a copy cat is to keep a new wave of jewel thefts from being pinned on him.
-High on list of prime victims is Jessie Stevens, in Europe to help daughter Frances find a suitable husband.
-Lloyds of London insurance agent is using a thief to catch a thief.
-Take an especially close look at scene where Robie gets Jessie's attention, dropping an expensive casino chip down decolletage of French roulette player.
+High on the list of prime victims is Jessie Stevens, in Europe to help daughter Frances find a suitable husband.
+The Lloyds of London insurance agent is using a thief to catch a thief.
+Take an especially close look at scene where Robie gets Jessie's attention, dropping an expensive casino chip down the décolletage of a French roulette player.
 Written by

 Dale O'Connor <firstname.lastname@example.org>

 Like most of Hitchcock this is a film that withstands repeated viewings.
 A light crime farce it is nevertheless full of great Hitchcock touches- a particular favorite of mine is the chase through the flower market with Cary Grant's comic encounter with the old flower seller.
 Grace Kelly was perhaps the sexiest of all movie stars in that she could combine the glamor of a Katherine Hepburn or Elizabeth Taylor with the earthy sexiness of Marilyn Monroe.
 Witness her first surprise kiss with Cary Grant and his reaction.
 This is priceless acting and one of the reasons Grant is considered one of the greatest actors in movie history.
 John Williams is also excellent as the very British insurance agent and Jesse Royce Landis (who played Grant's mother in North by Northwest ) is also on hand for a number of fine moments.
 Although slim in terms of drama this has to rank among the top ten of Hitch's films.

 34 of 45 people found this review helpful.